JulioJu/scholarProjectWebSemantic/README.md

     To write the method `deleteResource(Rsource r)` with Java API, I was inspired by the method `deleteModel(Model m)` of the teacher.

+# TODO

+* Factorize
+    ./scholarProjectWebSemantic/src/main/java/fr/uga/julioju/sempic/RDFStore.java ,
+    (creation of Query could be factorize), but actually I not factorize to keep an example.

 # Credits